 Spousal Work Permits

-Under the Immigration, Refugees, and Citizenship Canada (IRCC) Spousal Program, a spouse (husband, wife, same-sex partner or common-law partner*) of a skilled foreign national may qualify for a work permit that is "open" to enable him/her to accept employment in most occupations without the need for Canadian employers to obtain prior approval to hire (i.e. Labor Market Opinion).
+Under the Immigration, Refugees, and Citizenship Canada (IRCC) Spousal Program, a spouse (husband, wife, same-sex partner or common-law partner*) of a skilled foreign national may qualify for a work permit that is "open" to enable him/her to accept employment in most occupations without the need for Canadian employers to obtain prior approval to hire (i.e. Labor Market Impact Assessment).

 Who can apply for an Open Spousal Work Permit?

 The foreign spouse, same-sex partner or common-law* spouse of a foreign national holding a work permit (for work in a high-skill occupation) who is employed with the University of Alberta as either a Professor, Visiting/Exchange Professor, Research Associate/Assistant, Guest Lecturer, Postdoctoral Fellow, Research Award Recipient, or who entered Canada under NAFTA provisions.

 Note: an Open Spousal Work Permit is not available to the foreign spouse of a Canadian.

 Is an Offer of Employment required before applying for a Spousal Work Permit?